geco-bern/rsofun/README.md

 ## What is this repository for?

-* At this stage, this repository provides the functionality to calibrate the globally uniform and temporally constant **apparent quantum yield parameter** `q0_apparent` in the P-model.
+* At this stage, this repository provides the functionality to calibrate the globally uniform and temporally constant **apparent quantum yield parameter** `kphio_app` in the P-model.
 * The calibration method is linear least squares.
 * The P-model provides a process-based prediction of photosynthetic parameters and light use efficiency as a function of only climate (temperature, VPD, atmospheric pressure) and CO2.
 In general, parameters are determined independently from data (see Wang Han et al., 2017 *Nature Plants*).
 For simulating gross primary productivity (GPP), the P-model requires vegetation greenness, or the fraction of absorbed photosynthetically active radiation (fAPAR), to be prescribed from data (see also [here](https://stineb.github.io/pmodel.html)).
-* Calibrating `q0_apparent` is motivated by the fact that there remains some unclarity about how the photosynthetic quantum yield efficiency relates to the quantity quantified by fAPAR.
+* Calibrating `kphio_app` is motivated by the fact that there remains some unclarity about how the photosynthetic quantum yield efficiency relates to the quantity quantified by fAPAR.
 Hence, we aim for a calibration of this parameter, *given fAPAR data*.
 The parameter value is to be treated temporally constant and globally uniform, applicable for C3 photosynthesis and has the same role as our $\phi_0$ parameter in the [P-model](https://stineb.github.io/pmodel.html).
 * The calibration described here as the default uses:
   - GPP based on the night-time flux decomposition (`NT_VUT_REF`) from 167 sites in the FLUXNET 2015 Tier 1 dataset.
 Data is read in and cleaned using XXX.
   - fAPAR quantified by MODIS FPAR MCD15A3H (Collection 6) data (4 days, 500 m).
 Data downloaded and interpolated to daily using XXX.
-  - `q0_apparent` minimises the sum of square model errors, daily data, filtered to exclude cold days (< 5 deg C) and days with dry soil (relative soil water content < 0.5 of maximum water holding capacity).
+  - `kphio_app` minimises the sum of square model errors, daily data, filtered to exclude cold days (< 5 deg C) and days with dry soil (relative soil water content < 0.5 of maximum water holding capacity).
 See XXX.

 ## Setup steps

 ### Summary of steps:
   1. Get forcing data
-  2. Run P-model with arbitrary `q0_apparent`
+  2. Run P-model with arbitrary `kphio_app`
   3. Read forcing data and P-model output into a common dataframe.
   4. Perform calibration.